vinceduong/API_Shop/README.md

 * Debug mode: ```npm run debug```

 ## Launch customer use case script
+Having the server launched in another terminal, you can run this command:
 ```npm run script```

 ## Postman requests example here: